jules-line-plus/jngwock.github.io/_posts/2020-12-29-art-appserver-role.md

   - documents
   - Article
 tags:
   - requirements
 ---

 To setup a 1:1 call or a group call,
-AppServer should make a callee(or participants) perceive. <br>
+AppServer should make a callee (or participants) perceive a call coming in. <br>

-PlanetKit call requires proper information to communicate, so AppServer should to deliver some fields depends on call type.<br>
+PlanetKit call requires proper information to communicate, so AppServer should to deliver some fields, depending on call type.<br>

 * [1:1 Call](#11-call)
 * [Group Call](#group-call)